 Optimal charging is achieved with outdoor light.

-Now you know how long to charge your watch so it runs to it's full potential.
-If for any reason your watch should lose all it's charge, say from being in a dresser drawer for the last year or so, now you know how to get it back up and running.
+If for any reason your watch should lose all its charge, say from being in a dresser drawer for the last year or so, ensure it receives adequate time to fully recharge.